nathanhleung/fallback/www/docs/quickstart.md

 Once you've implemented your route handlers, create a new contract `MyServer` which extends `DefaultServer`.
 Pass an instance of `MyApp` to `DefaultServer`'s constructor.

-> `DefaultServer` extends the `HttpServer` contract and automatically sets a few reasonable request parsing defaults (e.g. it sets `maximumRequestHeaders` to `4000` and `maxPathLength` to `4000` too).
+> `DefaultServer` extends the `HttpServer` contract and automatically sets a few reasonable request parsing defaults (e.g. it sets `maximumRequestHeaders` to `4000` and `maxPathLength` to `4000`).
 These defaults are generally [based on Apache's defaults](https://stackoverflow.com/questions/1289585/what-is-apaches-maximum-url-length).
 >
 > If you want to customize request parsing behavior, you can construct your own instance of `HttpServer` separately, but the `DefaultServer` should suffice for most use-cases.